 The Manifestations in every age brought teachings that with time have been forgotten or altered by material laws.
-Likewise Christ's guidance was introduced in a manner that people were not able to fathom the depth of it; Bahá'u'lláh explains those teachings and expands them for the whole world.
+Likewise Christ's guidance were introduced in a manner that people were not able to fathom the depth of them; Bahá'u'lláh explains those teachings and expands them to the whole world.